WhatsApp Now click here to WhatsApp Now

 Rendang: Rich beef curry cooked slowly with coconut milk, and spices.

-Gado-Gado: Stir fried or fresh vegetables drizzled with peanut sauce served with salad, eggs, and tofu.
+Gado-Gado: Stir-fried or fresh vegetables drizzled with peanut sauce and served with vegetables, eggs, and tofu.

 Happy Arooha Travelers in Indonesia